zimcke/zimcke.github.io/README.md

-## GitHub Page - Alexander Tang
+## GitHub Page - Zimcke Van de Staey

-This projects contains everything needed to build [my GitHub page](https://alexandertang.github.io/).
+This projects contains everything needed to build [my GitHub page](https://zimcke.github.io/).
 My webpage will contain posts about anything that I would like to share with the outside world, such as technical guides, projects, gaming news and more.

-You are free to re-use the project template.
+This template was forked from [Alexander Tang](https://alexanderTang.github.io/).

 ### Requirements